Natural gas price statistics

 The proportion of taxes and levies in the overall natural gas retail price for household consumers is shown in Figure 3.
-The relative amount of tax contribution in the fist half of 2018 was smallest in the United Kingdom (8.7 %) where a low VAT rate is applied to the basic price.
-The highest taxes were charged in Denmark where 55.0 % of the final price was made up of taxes and levies, with this share also exceeding half of the price in the Netherlands (54.0 %).
+The relative tax contribution in the second half of 2019 was smallest in Greece (7.8 %) where a low VAT rate is applied to the basic price.
+The highest taxes were charged in Denmark where 60.2 % of the final price was made up of taxes and levies, with this share also exceeding half of the price in the Netherlands (54.0 %).
 The VAT in the EU-27 represents 16.4 % of the total price.
 It ranges from 5.5 % in Greece to 21.3 % in Hungary

 Natural gas prices for non-household consumers

-The development of natural gas prices for non-household consumers in the EU-28 since the first half of 2008 is shown in Figure 6: these prices do not display the same intra-annual developments observed for household consumers (see Figure 2) but without the seasonal effect.
-After falling to EUR 0.030 per kWh in the second half of 2009, gas prices for non-household consumers increased each half year to peak at EUR 0.041 per kWh in the first half of 2013.
-Since then, it decreased every semesters and reached EUR 0.028 in the second half of 2017.
-The latest data shows a significant increase for the first semester of 2018 except for the very last period reported.
+The development of natural gas prices for non-household consumers in the EU-27 since the first half of 2008 is shown in Figure 6.
+These prices display the same trend as observed for household consumers (see Figure 2) but without the seasonal effect.
+After falling to EUR 0.031 per kWh in the second half of 2009, the natural gas total price for non-household consumers increased each half year to peak at EUR 0.042 per kWh in the first half of 2013.
+Since then, it decreased every semester and reached EUR 0.029 in the second half of 2017.
+The latest data shows a significant increase that started in the first semester of 2018 except for the very last period reported.
 The weight of the taxes have increased from around 7 % in 2008 to around 13 % in 2019.
 When compared to the overal inflation, the price for the second semester of 2019 is much lower than the price of the first semester of 2008 adjusted for inflation (26 % lower than if the price strictly followed the inflation)